theos/theos.dev/docs/Variables.md

   - Format `platform:compiler:sdk_version:deployment_version`
     - `clang` is the only supported compiler for Darwin targets

+- SDKVERSION (num)
+  - Optional
+  - Used to specify the version of the .sdk to use for the current target platform's sysroot
+    - e.g., 'SDKVERSION = 14.0' targeting 'iphone' => THEOS_SDKS_PATH/iPhoneOS14.0.sdk
+  - Can be configured on an architecture-specific basis
+    - e.g., SDKVERSION_arm64, SDKVERSION_arm64e, etc.

+- INCLUDE_SDKVERSION (str)
+  - Optional
+  - Used to specify the version of the .sdk to use for the current target platform's isysroot
+    - e.g., 'INCLUDE_SDKVERSION = 14.0' targeting 'iphone' => THEOS_SDKS_PATH/iPhoneOS14.0.sdk
+  - Can be configured on an architecture-specific basis
+    - e.g., INCLUDE_SDKVERSION_arm64, INCLUDE_SDKVERSIONarm64e, etc.

+- TARGET_OS_DEPLOYMENT_VERSION (num)
+  - Optional
+  - Used to specify the deployment version for your target platform
+    - e.g., 'TARGET_OS_DEPLOYMENT_VERSION = 14.0' targeting 'iphone' => -target arm64-apple-ios14.0
+  - Can be configured on an architecture-specific basis
+    - e.g., TARGET_OS_DEPLOYMENT_VERSION_arm64, TARGET_OS_DEPLOYMENT_VERSION_arm64e, etc.

 - PREFIX (str)
   - Path to your toolchain bin
   - Often used on OSX to switch between xctoolchains